CanSat: Comeback

 The main task of these is to land in a controlled manner as close as possible to a target marked by GPS coordinates.
-These devices can be guided by GPS or by and Inertial Navigation System INS.
+These devices can be guided by GPS or by and Inertial Navigation System or INS.
 This position is sent to the microprocessor which compares the position of the target from the analysis of these data to calculate the angle at which it should turn to address the target and gives appropriate instructions to the steering system.
 This process is repeated continuously to make corrections.
 Such devices also store data on the flight but since the number of sensors that accompany them is less, information is more scarce than in the previous type.
 A ComeBack CanSat always carries a steering system that allows it to maneuver, to orient and to move towards the target.
 Normally such a mechanism is actuated by one or more actuators controlled by the microprocessor so that the servomotor rotates to one side or the other and so rotating CanSat.
 There are two main types depending on whether CanSat incorporates a parachute or glider or a rotor and wings.